The Kervaire conjecture and the minimal complexity of surfaces: A normal form

 Now we construct an abstract piece in $\Pcal$ for any given abstract polygonal boundary.
 If the winding class is trivial, think of the underlying circle as the boundary of a disk, then the map extends to the interior of the disk.
 This disk with the map into $X$ is an abstract disk-piece in $\Pcal$.
 If the winding class is nontrivial, consider an annulus where one of the boundary circle is the abstract polygonal boundary and the other is a loop in $X_A$ whose inverse represents the winding class.
 The map on the annulus is a homotopy, which defines an annulus-piece in $\Pcal$.

 The set $\Pcal$ is the set of all abstract disk- or annulus-pieces.
 Clearly by Lemma \ref{lemma: no backtracking}, the polygonal boundary of a genuine disk-piece or annulus-piece has the structure of an abstract polygonal boundary, and the notion of the winding class agrees.
-Thus each piece that appear in a simple normal form of some boundary incompressible $w$-admissible surface lies in $\Pcal$.
-It is not important to us but actually all pieces in $\Pcal$ appear this way.
+Thus each piece that appears in a simple normal form of some boundary-incompressible $w$-admissible surface lies in $\Pcal$.
+It is not important to us but it seems that (in all known cases) all pieces in $\Pcal$ appear this way: The strategy is to glue finitely many abstract pieces together to close up all corners, but how exactly it works out needs a case-by-case analysis which we do not pursue here.